krestenlaust/ConsoleGUI/README.md

 Proably an advanced feature, but would be awesome to have.
 Always wanted to dive into reactive programming.

+ - Easings / Animation

+I've used easings a lot before, it shouldn't be too hard to implement them here and make it usable.

 ### Out-of-scope
 These are things I've deemed out-of-scope for this project.